 In the article below we have covered the smart tips of restaurant upselling which you must try, that would boost your restaurant revenues to a great extent!

 1. Train Your Staff for Restaurant Upselling

 Be confident and adopt the role of a connoisseur rather than a salesperson – in other words, the staff or server taking the order should know your menu inside and out!
 When customers ask for recommendations, informed answers along with items that pair well with the dish, such as a particular wine or side item.
-This will position your upsell efforts in the positive light and would not make your efforts look too sales-y, and in turn, add to the credibility of your restaurant and help you gain positive reviews.
+This will position your upsell efforts in the positive light and would not make your shots look too sales-y, and in turn, add to the credibility of your restaurant and help you gain positive reviews.

 (i) Build Rapport First

 If customers do not seem sure about what they are going to order, you are more likely to be able to upsell.
 Are they taking a long time to look at the menu or asking a lot of questions?
 Sometimes customers might have a lot of questions before they decide to check out dessert or get a more expensive entree.
 Be patient and answer every question they might have!
-Your great service will pay off.
-Patience is the key to maintain and nurture the best relations with the customers.
+Your excellent service will pay off.
+Patience is the key to maintain and nurture the best relations with customers.